 Sign up to receive updates on all things coyote from public safety to the attack on hunting.
 Get Involved!

-Its important to remember, Ms. Fox' father Michael Fox was a former Vice President of the Humane Society of the U.S. and shares an extreme view on animal welfare HERE.
+Ms. Fox' father Michael Fox was a former Vice President of the Humane Society of the U.S. and shares an extreme view on animal welfare HERE.
 These same extreme views seem to be shared by Camilla.
 Animal Rights Activist Marc Bekoff who wrote "The Encyclopedia of Animal Rights and Animal Welfare" who was mentored by Michael Fox also babysat Camilla Fox, sent an email commenting on how Camilla Fox said "don't eat animals, don't eat animals." at the age of three.

 Children are naive, trusting, impressionable and are easily manipulated.
 On top of that children are naturally attracted to animals.
 So its no surprise Fox has made it an important part of her strategy to include children as part of her activism to emotionally manipulate the public..
 HERE and HERE

 Ms. Fox may have learned her extreme views on animal activism from her father but more importantly, Fox does NOT have a background in science.
 Fox graduated Magna Cum Laude from Boston University where she earned a Bachelor of Arts majoring in English with a minor in Women's Studies HERE.
 Fox's Masters degree in Environmental Studies and Sustainability from Prescott College in Arizona has little to do with science and more to do with learning to start a non profit activist group.
 Just as interesting, Fox's Masters degree is a 36 unit online degree.
 SOURCE